Musee d’Orsay on a Budget

 4. Worth noting that crowds tend to build throughout the day at Musee d’Orsay so early birds should take advantage of the first timed ticket entry slots of the day.
 You can arrive early for this first time slot to start queuing outside before the gallery opens for the day.
 Upon entry head straight to level 5 that houses art work from van Gogh, Monet, Degas, Cezanne where galleries become busy very quickly.

-5. If you are planning to visit a number of Paris visitor attractions including Musee d’Orsay, the Louvre & the Arc de Triomphe, consider a Paris Museum Passblack box that can offer discounted entry.
+5. If you are planning to visit a number of Paris visitor attractions including Musee d’Orsay, the Louvre & the Arc de Triomphe, consider a Paris Museum Pass that can offer discounted entry.

-6. There is now limited descriptive text available relating to individual paintings rather you are directed towards paid audio guides.
+6. You’ll find descriptive text regarding the theme of each gallery.
+For information on individual paintings, you’re directed towards paid audio guides.
 There remains written summaries for each room and this can suffice to give you an overview before enjoying the art work before you.

 7. There are free water fountains within the Musee d’Orsay that you can take advantage of during your visit.